Advances in Bayesian random partition models: A comprehensive review: Clustering populations

 where $0 \leq \gamma \leq 1$ represents the weight determining the dependence among populations and the amount of information borrowed by the estimation procedure from other probability measures.
 Thus, all data contribute to learning $F_0$, while $(y_{1,j}, \ldots, y_{n_j,j})$ contributes to the specific learning of $F_j$. \cite{kolossiatis2013bayesian} propose selecting $\gamma$ in a way that ensures $H_j$ is marginally a DP.

 As a prior distribution for $\gamma$, \cite{muller2004hierarchical} suggest:

 where $w_0$ and $w_1$ assign non-zero probability to $\gamma = 0$, corresponding to independent $H_j$, and $\gamma = 1$, corresponding to exchangeable observations across populations.
 Additionally, $\gamma$ can follow a beta distribution with parameters $a_{\gamma}$ and $b_{\gamma}$ with positive probability.
 A similar model has been employed by Wang et al. (2019) to combine information from randomized and registry studies for causal inference.
-There exist several generalizations of this approach.